Petite Body Shapes: Complete Styling Guide for Women 5'4" and Under

 How can petite women look taller?

-What is the best body shape for petite women?
+What heel height is most flattering for petite women?